-How do cosmopolitan man, individualist man, and technological man all hang together (lest we hang them separately, I suppose)?
+How do cosmopolitan man, individualist man, and technological man all hang together?
 Do they spring from a common root?
 The answer is yes, and it is a deep root, teaching all the way back to the origins of Western philosophy and natural science in ancient Greece.

 The early Greek natural philosophers, however, noticed that there was a difference between the ways of the natural and the human worlds.
 Human ways of life—languages and customs—vary from place to place (meaning that men have different cultures) and from time to time (meaning that cultures have histories).
 Human ways of life are particular, not universal.
 They are not unchanging, but Protean and restless and hard to pin down.

 Consequently, the beginning of the philosophical life is to take an inventory of the human condition.
-When we do this, we discover that there is a human nature, unchanging and common to all men—such as our bodily desires—and a crust of conventions, which vary from time to time and place to place, and which were taught to us by the people around us long before we were self-conscious, much less capable of exercising critical reason.
+When we do this, we discover that there is a human nature, unchanging and common to all men—such as our bodily desires—and a crust of conventions that vary from time to time and place to place and that were taught to us by the people around us long before we were self-conscious, much less capable of exercising critical reason.
 These conventions include language, myths, and morals, some that help and others that hinder our ability to live according to our nature.